 ...transitioning into the workplace or postsecondary school).
 Also includes a a pre and post assessment skills tracker that can be used to determine strengths and needs, track skill acquisition, and create goals and objectives.
 Includes items 0522, 0532 - 0534, 0536-0539, 0552-0559, 0478, 0479

-List of self-advocacy strategies.
+List of self-advocacy strategies associated with responses on LIFE-R Student Assessment.
 Recommended activities and self-advocacy skills to use with the classroom teacher, friends, and requesting acco